 Michael Krigsman: Okay, we’ve only got about three minutes.
 [Laughter]

 Anurag Harsh: Okay, okay.
 I’m going to be very, very quick.
 Leadership is about the ability to change the central core from which an organization functions, right?
-Efficient leaders, they redeploy, they make up a shared focus.
+Efficient leaders, they redeploy the make up of shared focus.
 So, you’re altering personal space where individuals and organization center on the ecosystem in themselves.
 So, there’s three things that leadership comprises: feeling, enthusing, and inventing, right?
-You’re exposing oneself to the outer ecosystem, you’re embracing the world within, and you’re nurturing and developing potential into existence.
+You’re exposing oneself to the outer ecosystem.
+You’re embracing the world within, and you’re nurturing and developing potential into existence.

-And that is when the music, in other words, in leadership … It’s not about [...], it’s not about leadership, it’s not command-and control, it’s about thinking about your audience, you know?
+And that is when the music, in other words, the leadership … It’s not about inverted.
+It’s not about leadership.
+It’s not command and control.
+It’s about thinking about your audience, you know?
 It’s thinking about how do I move from micro to macro, and how do I form this frame of consonance, and play from a macro voice?
-So when this occurs in an organization, and Ben Zander in Boston has done some phenomenal speeches on this, and discussions, but when this occurs in an organizational society, concrete changes can be witnessed.
-There’s a decentralization of societal space, there’s a reduction in societal time to be motionless, and there’s a breaking down of the precincts of ego, right?
+So when this occurs in an organization ─ and Ben Zander actually, Boston Philharmonic, has done some phenomenal speeches on this, and discussions ─ but when this occurs in an organizational society, concrete changes can be witnessed.
+There’s a decentralization of societal space.
+There’s a reduction in societal time to be motionless.
+And there’s a breaking down of the precincts of ego.
+Right?
 The visible results of this practice include an amplified understanding of self, of vigor, of beauty, of continuing authenticity that can be recruited and galvanized in the future, and of course, very long, deep changes - long-term changes.
 So, that’s the core of leadership.

 Michael Krigsman: We’ve had guests on CXOTalk who have spoken about the concept of servant leadership, and it sounds very harmonious with what you just described.